Paragould High School: Band

 The Paragould Pride Band has quickly grown to become of the district's crowning programs.
 In the 2014 marching season, the band took home 3 Grand Championships, 1 Reserve Grand Championship, 6 overall and class Drum Major Championships, 6 overall and class percussion Championships, and 1 class color guard Championships, as well as Class A Champions at BOA St. Louis, making the Pride the first Arkansas band to ever win Class A at a BOA event.
 Since 2008, the band has received 9 Overall Grand Championships and 7 Reserved Grand Championships.

 They are 24-time recipients of the ASBOA Sweepstakes award, the highest honor given by ASBOA.
 Along with this, they are also 8-time back-to back Arkansas State Marching Champions in class 5A as of 2023, the longest record held in ASBOA history.
-The band is currently under the direction of Richie Williams, Carlos Serna, Ethan Andrews, and Zach McCullough.
+The band is currently under the direction of Carlos Serna, Faith Serna, Matthew Hardin, Trinity Peeler, and Zachary McCullough.